 - Small First-Aid Kit – a small first-aid kit comes in handy for a cut or any other small injury

-- Medicine Bag – a bag that contains all of your medications, vitamins, supplement, diarrhea treatment such as over the counter Dukorol (just in case) and more.
+- Medicine Bag – a bag that has all of your medications, vitamins, supplement, diarrhea treatment such as over the counter Dukorol (just in case) and more.

-Here are some items that most deem necessary while on Safari.
+Here are some items that most think necessary while on Safari.
 Forget most of those Airport Store Travel items – most of them are not necessary.
 If you are bringing a tablet, smart phone, laptop – think about surge protection while you are in Africa.

 - Camera and associated equipment – Take a good camera with you and all the items that go with it. protect your lens from dust and have a lens cleaner with you – it is good to use a camera bag and even better to cover the camera with a sealable plastic bag.
 Taking pictures of gorillas and chimpanzees takes a bit of work, here are some tips.

 - Batteries – Bring a complete extra set of chargeable batteries along with your charger – bring the cigarette lighter connection for your charger so that you can charge your batteries in the safari vehicle.

 - Memory Cards for Camera – Bring extra memory cards with you in case you are taking a lot of pictures and also have backup.

 - Binoculars – There are good binoculars available – it depends on what you like, if you are a birder and other factors.